Bipartisan Senate group crafts 'Dreamer' immigration plan

 The senators, three Democrats and three Republicans, “have reached an agreement in principle that addresses border security, the diversity visa lottery, chain migration/family reunification and the Dream Act,” they wrote in a statement.
 “We are now working to build support for that deal in Congress.”

-Details of the plan were not immediately available.
+Details of the plan were not immediately available and the proposal promptly met some resistance.

 The six senators are Democrats Dick Durbin, Michael Bennet and Robert Menendez and Republicans Lindsey Graham, Jeff Flake and Cory Gardner.

-The proposal was to be presented to the White House for President Donald Trump’s consideration before seeking passage in the Senate and House of Representatives.
+The proposal was presented to the White House for President Donald Trump’s consideration before seeking passage in the Senate and House of Representatives.

+A senior Republican congressional aide, who did not want to be named, noted that the White House was briefed on the senators’ proposal and said, “It’s clear it’s a non-starter.”

+At that meeting, Trump questioned why the United States would want to have immigrants from Haiti and African nations, referring to some as “shithole countries,” according to two sources familiar with the comments.

 At a White House meeting two days ago with a large group of lawmakers, Trump said he would accept whatever legislation Congress presents him.
 But conservatives have been pressing him to stand behind their efforts to curtail new immigration.